Naririnig Mo Ba

-"Naririnig Mo Ba" is a Filipino pop ballad song by singer Morissette, released in 2017 as part of the Himig Handog songwriting competition.
+"Naririnig Mo Ba" is a song first recorded by Filipino pop ballad song by singer Morissette, released in 2017 as part of the Himig Handog songwriting competition.
 The song was written and composed by LJ Manzano and Joan Da, with arrangements by Huly Ray Asidor and LJ Manzano.
 The song's official music video was produced by the Southern Luzon State University in Lucban, Quezon, and Big Minds Productions.

 The song has been well received by listeners, with the official music video garnering over 11 million views on YouTube.
 Although the song did not win any awards in the songwriting competition, it won the Awit Award for Best Ballad Recording and earned a nomination for the Myx Music Award for Mellow Video of the Year in 2018.

 Music video

 The official music video of the song was produced by Southern Luzon State University in Lucban, Quezon.
 It was released on Star Music's YouTube channel on November 4, 2017.
 The song garnered over 11 million views as of February 2024.
 Directed by Miguel Potestades, the video features picturesque scenes and heartfelt moments that complement the song's emotional theme.